VeronikaRuliskova/help/docs/statistics.md

 ## Where can I see SMS campaign statistics?
 [BulkGate Portal](https://www.bulkgate.com/en/sms-portal/) gives you a great number of statistics you can look at that can help you see what impact your messaging campaigns have.
-You can see where your campaigns are being delivered the most, what the costs are, delivery status and much more.
+You can see where your campaigns are being delivered the most, what are the costs, delivery status and much more.

 To see SMS campaign statistics:
-1. Click SMS in the left side menu in your BulkGate Portal.
+3. Click SMS in the menu
-2. Click Statistics.
+4. Click Statistics
-3. Choose one of the statistics.
+5. Choose one of the statistics

-You can also filter your SMS campaign statistics according to other filters such as phone number, status of the campaign and others by clicking Select filter in the right-upper corner.
+You can also filter your SMS campaign statistics according to other filters such as phone number, status of the campaign and others, by clicking Select filter in the right-upper corner.